Maine dentist explains biologic dentistry

-Many people wonder, “What is the difference between a biological/holistic dentist and a traditional dentist?”
-To answer that question, one of the first things we need to address is what the word “holistic” means.
-When we refer to a dental practice as holistic, we aren’t necessarily referring to their services or techniques, but rather their philosophy of oral care.
-Biological/holistic dentistry focuses on whole-body health, beginning with the mouth.
+Many people wonder, “What is the difference between a biological dentist and a traditional dentist?”
+To answer that question, one of the first things we need to address is what the word “biologic” means.
+When we refer to a dental practice as biologic, we aren’t necessarily referring to their services or techniques, but rather their philosophy of oral care.
+Biological dentistry focuses on whole-body health, beginning with the mouth.

 The role of dentistry in overall health